Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 1. Request an authorization code
 2. Use authorization code to request an access token and refresh token.

->  Note: You can use the refresh token to acquire a new access token when the current access token expires.
+>  **Note**: You can use the refresh token to acquire a new access token when the current access token expires.

 <!--To call the Microsoft Graph API, you have to complete the following tasks.